GitXpresso/Browsers-NoVNC/README.md

 <details><summary>Tasks</summary>

 `Brave does not work but it does work in a linuxserver openbox kasmvnc session`
+- [ ] find a way to have a rootless dockerized novnc container then run steam in the dockerized novnc container
 - [ ] add link to video pn how to have waterfox noVNC automatically start on boot
 - [ ] add all the browsers
 - [ ] finish adding all service files